 Deemed Lifetime of Efficient Equipment

-The expected measure life of a programmable thermostat is assumed to be 10 years based upon equipment life only.
-For the purposes of claiming savings for a new programmable thermostat, this is reduced by a 50% persistence factor to give final measures life of 5 years.
+The expected measure life of a programmable thermostat is assumed to be 8 years.
 For reprogramming, this is reduced further to give a measure life of 2 years.

 Deemed Measure Cost

 Actual material and labor costs should be used if the implementation method allows.
 If unknown (e.g. through a retail program) the capital cost for the new installation measure is assumed to be $30.
 The cost for reprogramming is assumed to be $10 to account for the auditors time to reprogram and educate the homeowner.